meabert/proxmox-tips-n-tricks/README.md

 > this boot flag disables D3 sleep states on VFIO devices, this is recommended
 > for GPUs and especially HBA's since D3 has been known to cause issues with
 > passthrough hardware.
 Your mileage may vary however all the ZFS issues
-> I experienced stopped after enabling.
+> I experienced stopped after disabling.
 Prior to adding the flag drives would
 > randomly fault out and pools would disconnect with drives missing.

 ##### AMD Kernel Flags #####